-Perhaps the most important component of any guitar is the neck, it’s the interface of the guitar, so it pays to ensure the neck is in good shape, providing an optimal playing experience.
+Perhaps the most important component of any guitar is the neck, it’s the interface of the guitar, so it pays to ensure the neck is in good shape.
 In the following article, I’m going to show you how to inspect, and adjust the neck of your acoustic guitar via the truss rod, to ensure your guitar plays and sounds great.
-But, if you are in a hurry and just after a quick run-down, try the steps below:
+But, if you are in a hurry I’ve summarised the steps below:

 To adjust the neck of your acoustic guitar first ensure the guitar is tuned to concert pitch.
 Next, identify the problem e.g. insufficient neck relief can cause fret buzz and/or dead notes.
 Too much relief can affect intonation and string action.
-Once identified, access the truss rod (located inside the sound hole on acoustic guitars and headstock on electric guitars) and (using the correct nut driver or hex key) turn counter-clockwise to increase neck relief or clockwise to reduce neck relief.
+Next, access the truss rod (located inside the soundhole on acoustic guitars) and, using a nut driver or hex key, turn counter-clockwise to increase neck relief or clockwise to reduce neck relief.
 Always work in small increments e.g. a quarter turn at a time.

 What is a Truss Rod?

 Your guitar’s neck is made from wood.
 Wood, being an organic material, is subject to change.

 This could be due to changes in temperature and/or relative humidity or simply be the result of prolonged tension from the strings gradually forcing structural changes over time.

 This is pretty important for steel-string acoustic guitars as they are typically fitted with heavier gauge strings than electric guitars.

 To combat these changes on steel string guitars (and some, but not all classical guitars) an adjustable steel rod, known as a truss rod is inserted into a channel, lengthwise, in the guitar’s neck, just beneath the fretboard.